 Have you seen artists create blended lettering and are wanting to learn how to do it?
-Hi Tombow fans, it’s Mandy from @a_heartened_calling and today I’m showing you how to create those beautiful blended letters with Dual Brush Pens!
+Hi Tombow fans, it’s Mandy from @thebrewtifulword and I’m showing you how to create those beautiful blended letters with Dual Brush Pens!
 It’s not as hard as you think!
 Practicing and a couple of pro tips will help you create perfectly blended letters.
 I’ll be sharing different ways to create blended lettering using some of my favorite color combinations.
 These combinations are just some of the colors you can combine.
 With 108 choices of Dual Brush Pens there are many more you can create!
 Spend some time practicing with different colors.
 Some won’t work, but you may be surprised and find some that work amazingly well together!

 Let’s gather our materials and get started!

 2 COLOR BLEND COMBO

 The easiest way to create blended lettering is by using two colors.
 So, let’s look at this technique first.
 You’ll need Dual Brush Pens 725 and 873 for this combo and a piece of mixed media paper.
 I use mixed media paper only for blending because it can handle many layers of color.
 Bristol paper can also work well.

 For the first step, add a base of Dual Brush Pen 873 to the paper.
 Then add Dual Brush Pen 725 to the top half of the letter.